About this Page

 The Education Law Center of Pennsylvania (ELC) is a non-profit legal advocacy and educational organization, dedicated to ensuring that all of Pennsylvania's children have access to a quality public education.
 ELC is represented in this project primarily by Sandy Zelno, School Reform Associate, in the Pittsburgh office and Baruch Kintisch, Director of Policy Advocacy and Senior Staff Attorney, in the Philadelphia office.

-Sandy Zelno has been employed by the Education Law Center since 2000.
-Based in the Western Pennsylvania Office, she focuses her attention on federal, state, and local education policy and reform issues such as academic standards, assessment, teacher quality, school finance equity and adequacy issues, parent involvement, and democratic governance.
-She works with communities, schools, and policymakers at all levels to shape public policy for schools which results in school improvement and the reduction of achievement gaps, especially for disadvantaged student.
+Sandy Zelno worked for the Education Law Center from 2000-2013.
+Based in the Western Pennsylvania Office, she focused her attention on federal, state, and local education policy and reform issues such as academic standards, assessment, teacher quality, school finance equity and adequacy issues, parent involvement, and democratic governance.
+She continues to work with communities, schools, and policymakers at all levels to shape public policy for schools which results in school improvement and the reduction of achievement gaps, especially for disadvantaged student.
 She brings to her work more than 30 years of experience coordinating and motivating stakeholders to shape public policy through advocacy efforts.
+She is currenlty active wiht the Pennsylvania PTA.

-Baruch Kintisch is the Director of Policy Advocacy and Senior Staff Attorney in the Philadelphia office of the Education Law Center.
-He joined ELC in 2003.
+Baruch Kintisch was the Director of Policy Advocacy and Senior Staff Attorney in the Philadelphia office of the Education Law Center.
+He worked for ELC from 2003-2013.
 Baruch received a B.A. from Haverford College, an M.B.A. from Temple University Fox School of Business, and a J.D. from the Temple University Beasley School of Law.
 He has worked for over two decades in the areas of public education and juvenile justice, including experience as a social worker, classroom teacher, community organizer, and attorney.
+He currently is co-director and a consultant for Pathway Strategies.

 Brett Schaeffer is responsible for the ELC's internal and external communications.
 Brett handled media outreach, message development, and media communications.
 In addition, he helped with this project's website and supervised the photography of school librarians and their students.
 Brett is a member of the Philadelphia Public School Notebook's Leadership Board.
 He graduated from New York University with a degree in Journalism.